flutter/website/src/deployment/flavors.md

 ---
 ## What are flavors
 Have you ever wondered how to set up different environments in your Flutter app?
-Flavors (known as build configurations in iOS), create separate environments for your app using the same code base.
+Flavors (known as _build configurations_ in iOS), create separate environments for your app using the same code base.
 You can use flavors to supply your app with different development versions.

-Let’s say, you want to make a free and paid version of your Flutter app.
+Imagine that you want to make both free and paid versions of your Flutter app.
 You can use flavors to set up both app versions without writing two separate apps.
 The free version of the app has basic functionality.